-Most of us would like to imagine our golden years will be filled with safety, financial security and relaxation.
+Most of us would like to imagine our golden years will be filled with safety (beyond the use of a PERS), financial security and relaxation.
 And no doubt, the 50 million Americans who are 65 and older today are hoping for the same.

 But the sad fact is millions of older Americans can’t sit back and take it easy.
 Whether they’re still working (almost 20 percent of those retirement age and older haven’t yet retired), or they’re living in poverty, or they’re targets of fraud and violence, far too many of our oldest citizens are dealing with unsafe conditions.